Uberaba, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types C and N. Make sure to choose the necessary kind.
-Many adapters currently available are simply plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types C and N. Ensure that you get the correct kind.
+The majority of adapters currently sold are simply plugs and require your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most countries.

 What to wear/what to pack: